This page offers guidance to faculty candidates for writing their Diversity Statement.

 - Experience teaching students with disabilities.

-- Research contributions to understanding the barriers facing women and minorities in academic disciplines, for example:
+- Research contributions to understanding and overcoming the barriers facing women and minorities in academic disciplines, for example:

 - Studying patterns of participation and advancement of women and minorities in fields where they are underrepresented;